 The Norwegian Association for Adult Learning (NAAL)

-NAAL has a central administration in Oslo, and has autonomous regional offices covering all 19 counties of Norway.
+The NAAL central administration is located in Oslo.
+In addition, we have regional offices covering all counties of Norway.

 The purpose of NAAL is to: